alam-nazmul/Poridhi-Exams/poridhi-exam-4/connect-two-VMs-container-by-OVS.md

 - Add the veths with OVS.
 - Set the IP addresses on VETHs.
 - Set the MTU on VETHs.
+- Create a custom containerfile.
-- Create containers.
+- Create containers from the containerfile.
-- Install necessary packages and modify the permission of ping response.
+- Modify the permission of ping response.
 - Add IP addresses on the containers by using ovs-docker.
 - Create and lights up a tunnel with vxlan id, with another VM by using ovs.
 - Allow vxlan port on firewalld service.